-Conforming Loan Limits in 2020
+Conforming Loan Limits for 2022

-FHA Loan Limits in 2020
+FHA Loan Limits for 2022

 The number is determined as a percentage of the new conforming loan limits.
-For the higher-cost areas, the limit will match the new conforming loan limit for higher-cost areas, at $765,600.
+For the higher-cost areas, the limit will match the new conforming loan limit for higher-cost areas, at $970,800.

 What this Means for Home Buyers

-The new mortgage loan limits for 2020 on conforming and FHA loans help borrowers be able to keep up with the rapidly changing housing market.
+The new mortgage loan limits for 2022 on conforming and FHA loans help borrowers be able to keep up with the rapidly changing housing market.
 Home prices are on the rise, so borrowers might need to take out a higher loan amount to purchase a property.

-The new mortgage loan limit increases usually correspond with the percentage home prices have risen based on the House Price Index report.
+The new mortgage loan limit increases usually correspond with the percentage of home prices have risen based on the House Price Index report.
 To buy a home outside of the conforming loan limits, you would need to take out a jumbo loan.
-There are no limits on jumbo loans, but the amount you can take out depends on what your lender is willing to lend, as well as your credit history and other factors, since these loans are not backed by Fannie or Freddie.
+There are no limits on jumbo loans, but the amount you can take out depends on what your lender is willing to lend, as well as your credit history and other factors since these loans are not backed by Fannie or Freddie.

-The new mortgage loan limits are adjusted every year to reflect the changes in the housing market and are based off changes to the average price of a home in any given area.
-Be sure to contact a mortgage loan officer today to get pre-approved and ensure you understand the entire mortgage process.
+Heading into 2022 with increased mortgage loan limits and strong predictions for positive mortgage rates, borrowers will now have more options of homes to purchase with the increased loan limits.
+The new mortgage loan limits are adjusted every year to reflect the housing market changes and are based on changes to the average price of a home in any given area.
+Contact a mortgage loan officer today to get pre-approved and ensure you understand the entire mortgage process.